dirtcodevet/ClarityFinance/docs/PHASE_X_COMPLETE.md

 ## Overview

 Phase X represents the final development phase before Clarity Finance Beta v.1 release.
-All critical bugs have been fixed, system dialogues removed, and a Windows installer has been configured.
+Critical bug fixes were attempted, system dialogues removed, and a Windows installer has been configured, but Issue #6 remains unresolved (see KNOWN_ISSUES.md).

 ---